clarkfitzg/phd_research/notes/checkpoint.md

 This uses standard interfaces to allow R to process streaming data.
-It mainly integrates existing technology in a useful way that's compatible with R's computational model.
+It mainly integrates existing technology in a useful way that's compatible with R's computational model, so it isn't really "new".
 This doesn't analyze code, but it does generate code.
 The PEMS analysis demonstrates the practical value of this.

 __Evolving Functions__ Let `f1(x)` and `f2(x)` be two different
 implementations for the same function.
 For example, one may be a parallel